steve-237/time2wish/README.md

 ## 🧭 Overview

 **Time2Wish** is a modern web application built with Angular that helps users remember birthdays, organize meaningful wishes, and celebrate those they care about.
-It’s more than just a reminder app — it’s your personal assistant for creating unforgettable moments.
+It’s more than just a reminder app, it’s your personal assistant for creating unforgettable moments.

 ---